-For more details about how After Effects works with transparency in Photoshop files, visit the support area of the Adobe website.
+For more details about how After Effects works with transparency in Photoshop files, refer to Adobe Community Help.

-To use adjustment layers from Photoshop
+Using adjustment layers from Photoshop

 Adjustment layers in Photoshop change the color and tonal qualities of an image without permanently modifying the original image.
 Photoshop adjustment layers affect the appearance of all layers below them.
 When you import a Photoshop file containing one or more adjustment layers as a composition, After Effects directly converts the Photoshop adjustment layers to After Effects adjustment layers.